 Spring is the perfect time to plant a memorial garden in honor of your loved one.
 Clear your mind and be at peace by spending time outside.

-When my mother passed away eight years ago, one of the first things I did was create a garden with transplants from her garden.
-I found that working on that project truly did help work through my grief.
+When my mother passed away ten years ago, one of the first things I did was create a garden.
+I was lucky and used transplants from her garden.
+Working on that memory garden helped me so much.

-My hope is that anyone who has lost a loved one can be inspired to work through the grief by planting a memorial garden.
+My hope is that anyone who has lost a loved one can be inspired to work through the grief with these memory garden ideas.

 How about honoring their favorite fragrances or colors?
 Did they particularly enjoy the fragrance of lavender, roses or jasmine?

 A red, white and blue garden would be a wonderful way to honor a fallen soldier.
-You can fill it with poppies, daylilies and lots of other beautiful selections.
+You can fill it with poppies, daylilies and lots of other beautiful flowers.

-What makes it a very special memorial garden and a tribute to our lost loved ones though, is that the planning, effort, choices and results that come from our hearts.
+Now you have a very special memory garden and tribute to your loved ones.
+The planning, effort, choices and results help us heal our hearts.
 Don’t worry whether your planting fits rules of design or will be appreciated by others.
 Do what is most meaningful for you.

 Like with birthstones, there’s a flower or plant that represents each month.
-This is a good way to get some ideas for special plantings for your memorial garden.
+This is a great way to get some memory garden ideas for special plantings for your memorial garden.

 Is there an important birthday, anniversary, or other date that reminds you of your loved one?
 How about planting flowers for the birth month of each of a mother’s children.
-This is is one idea that I really liked.
+This is one of my favorite memory garden ideas.
 My mom had four children for example and two were born in the same month.
 How about you?